divvi-xyz/divvi-mobile/docs/reference/README.md

 ---

-This section contains the auto-generated API documentation for the Divvi Mobile framework's public interface.
+This section contains the auto-generated API documentation for the Wallet Stack framework's public interface.

 ## Functions